bcd6/BoysenberryWPF/README.md

 # BoysenberryWPF
-This is a UWP like WPF application for batchdownlaod pictures from Weibo, (Bilibili, Flickr, Pixiv TODO).
+This is a UWP like WPF application for batch download pictures from Weibo, (Bilibili, Flickr, Pixiv TODO).

 Build with .NetCore 3 & WPF.